abhishekpitla/pit/README.md

-# pit
+# PIT

-A git-wrapper that tracks changes in backend repositories.
+A Git wrapper that tracks changes in backend repositories.

-## What is pit?
+## What is PIT?

-`pit` is born from the idea that modern web development cares more about changes in endpoints as opposed to files.
+`PIT` is born from the idea that modern web development cares more about changes in endpoints than files.

-## Why pit?
+## Why PIT?

-Modern web practices make it so that a simple change to one endpoint most likely results changes to multiple files.
-The scope of a change in such repositories is better identified by the endpoints it touched than the files that changed.
+Modern web practices often result in a simple endpoint change affecting multiple files.
+In such repositories, the scope of a change is better identified by the endpoints it touches rather than the files that changed.

-## Where is pit used?
+## Where is PIT used?

 ### Tests
-Pit can be used to better decide which the scope of testing requirement after each change at a server level.
-It can eliminate the need for running tests that are irrelavant to the change, allowing users to aim for better coverage of relevant ones.
+PIT can be used to better determine the scope of testing requirements after each server-level change.
+It eliminates the need for running irrelevant tests, allowing users to aim for better coverage of relevant ones.

-### Access-control
+### Access Control
-Tracking at an endpoint level allows organisations to better control resource access.
-This can allow for more control to be placed in the hands of devOps tools or junior develops reducing the friction, overhead required for safety.
-Endpoints which correspond to crutial fucntionality can be kept immutable while allowing un-hindered feature developement.
+Tracking at an endpoint level allows organizations to better control resource access.
+This enables more control to be placed in the hands of DevOps tools or junior developers, reducing friction and overhead required for safety.
+Endpoints that correspond to crucial functionality can be kept immutable while allowing unhindered feature development.

 ## Current Features